googleinterns/out-of-distribution/README.md

 Internship project for identifying out of distribution samples.

-This is not an officially supported Google product
+This is not an officially supported Google product.